Help & Support

 - Before sending your query, please review the following Frequently Asked Questions.

-- If your question is not answered you can either submit a support enquiry in the box at the bottom of this page or chat live when one of our Community Support Ambassadors is available using the ‘Let’s talk’ box at the bottom right of any page.
+- If your question is not answered you can either submit a support inquiry in the box at the bottom of this page or chat live when one of our Community Support Volunteers is available using the ‘Let’s talk’ box at the bottom right of any page.

 - Remember our support team are not medical professionals, we cannot provide medical or personal advice regarding your migraine condition.
 Only your qualified personal health professional can provide medical advice.